 Research shows that parents who respond immediately to their infant's cries and demands are sensitive to their infant's needs and have children who are secure and demand less proximity and physical contact as they grow older.

-Autonomy versus doubt (18 months - 3 years)
+Autonomy versus doubt (2 years - 3 years)

-Can I do things for myself or not?
+Can I do things for myself OR do others need to do it for me?